 The Institute for Information Policy at Penn State is a collaboration of the Colleges of Communication and Information Sciences and Technology.
-This year, 2017, marks its 20 year anniversary.
+In 2017, the Institute celebrated its 20 year anniversary.

 The IIP serves as a center for scholarship in the area of information policy, particularly focusing on ICTs’ potential for enhancing democratic discourse, social responsibility and quality of life for all.
 The IIP undertakes many activities including research, workshops, colloquia, and managing its flagship journal – the Journal of Information Policy.
 Its co-directors, Krishna Jayakar, Amit Schejter and Carleen Maitland, are leaders in the field, serving as governmental advisors, editors, and board members.